Type 2 Diabetes Guide

 Glucagon is produced when blood sugar falls too low.
 It tries to normalize blood glucose by making the liver release its glycogen into the bloodstream, thus raising blood sugar levels.
 Liver enzymes can be tested to determine whether the liver is working properly.

 Diabetics should strive to keep their blood sugar levels within normal range, that is between 70 mg/dl and 110 mg/dl.
 The exception is the 2 or 3 hours after eating.
-Then, your blood sugar should stay below 180 mg/dl.
-Elevated blood sugar levels indicate hyperglycemia.
+Then, ideally, blood sugar levels should remain below 180 mg/dl.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.